 The compressor has internal moving parts some of which may be accessed through the inlet and outlet apertures.
+During operation cooling fans rotate beneath the cowls at each end of the machine and these can be accessed through the discharge aperture.
 Do not place any objects especially fingers into these apertures as personal injury could result.